 User authentication

 While passwords used to be a go-to solution, it is more popular to enforce multiple-factor checks nowadays.
 That way, even if a password becomes compromised, there's still a piece of information that the perpetrator might not have.
-As current smart devices usually have built-in biometric readers, relying on biometric confirmations is also becoming popular.
+As current smart devices usually come with built-in biometric readers, relying on biometric confirmations is also becoming popular.

 Applications delivery platform